 Time Travelers: Free Admission to 20 Historic Sites in Richmond

-RICHMOND – Time Travelers, a biannual Richmond Region tradition, invites tourists and locals alike to discover the area’s treasures spanning 400 years of fascinating history, including historic homes, museums and other one-of-a-kind attractions.
-20 of the area’s historic sites will offer visitors a “Passport” to time-travel during a special admission-free weekend, March 23-24.
+RICHMOND – Tourists and locals alike are invited to discover the area’s treasures spanning 400 years of fascinating history, including historic homes, museums and other one-of-a-kind attractions.
+Twenty of the Richmond region’s historic sites will offer visitors a “Passport” to time-travel during a special admission-free weekend, September 22-23.

 Each site will offer complimentary admission to visitors who show a Time Travelers Passport, available via download from the participating locations’ websites.